Scott Moran · founder individual audit · Mar 13-25, 2026

 The stall is not thinking.
 It is leaving too many GTM doors emotionally open.

 A bigger contract, a narrower pilot, a cleaner SMB story, a more bespoke enterprise story.
 The drag is not insight.
-The drag is narrowing when multiple stories still feel viable.
+The drag is narrowing even when multiple stories are clearly validated.

 Promise Compression